Pros

 Milestone Credit Card Review Summary

 The Milestone Credit Card is a pretty good unsecured credit card for people with bad credit.
-The Milestone Mastercard has a $300 credit limit, does not require users to place a refundable security deposit, and charges lower fees than many other credit cards for building or rebuilding credit.
+The Milestone Mastercard has a $700 credit limit and does not require users to place a refundable security deposit.

 This card is far from perfect, however.
-The spending power it provides is initially diminished to as little as $225 by a first-year annual fee of $35 to $75, which could rise to $99 beginning in the second year.
+The spending power it provides is initially diminished to as little as $525 by a first-year annual fee of $175.
 The Milestone Card’s APR is quite high as well.

-In other words, your decision regarding this card ultimately comes down to how badly you need to borrow $225 to $265 and how quickly you’ll be able to repay your resulting balance.
+In other words, your decision regarding this card ultimately comes down to how badly you need to borrow $525 and how quickly you’ll be able to repay your resulting balance.
 You can find more information to help you decide whether or not to apply for the Milestone Credit Card below.

 Milestone Credit Card Review Highlights